Beth Whitmore explains the concept and importance of working capital to entrepreneurs.

-The working capital ratio represents how many times a business can pay off its current liabilities by making use of its current assets.
-A low ratio of less than one means you the organisation be facing financial difficulties!
-It's calculated as follows: Working capital ratio = current assets/current liabilities
+The working capital ratio is how many times a business can pay off its current liabilities through use of current assets.
+A ratio of less than one means the likelihood of financial difficulties!
+The calculation is: Working capital ratio = current assets/current liabilities.

 What are my funding requirements?

 New businesses often find themselves struggling to identify how much working capital they need when starting out.
 Unfortunately you’ll find it fluctuates regularly as your needs are likely to change.
-Working capital requirements will vary from business to business because of differences such as the timing of purchasing assets and payment collection policies.
+Working capital requirements will vary from business to business.
+That's because of differences such as the timing of purchasing assets and payment collection policies.

-It’s important you understand that your funding requirements are dependent on the length of your cashflow cycle – this is the time it takes for your product/service to be created and provided, how long it takes to raise invoices and receive payment from customers.
-Remember, the longer your business cycle the more capital you’ll need.
+It’s important you understand that your funding requirements are dependent on the length of your cashflow cycle.
+This represents the time it takes for your product/service to be created and provided, how long it takes to raise invoices, to when you receive payment from customers.
+Remember, the longer the cycle the more capital you’ll need.

 Be sure to track your cashflow on a monthly or even weekly basis.
 This will give you a good idea of when and how much funding your business needs.
 Also you should account for quarterly VAT and annual corporation tax payments.
 Ideally these will be in separate savings accounts so that you don't view it as spending money.